IanCarrasco/pytorch-lightning/docs/source/introduction_guide.rst

 |

-But you can also use any of the `number of other loggers <loggers.rst>`_ we support.
+But you can also use any of the number of other :ref:`loggers` we support.

 Train on CPU